Explore the default project

 Before you can build the default project, you need to connect to the Internet Computer network either running locally in your development environment or running remotely on a subnet that you can access.

-file, so you should be sure you are in your project’s root directory.
+Starting the network locally requires a dfx.json file, so you should be sure you are in your project’s root directory.

 For this tutorial, you should have two separate terminal shells, so that you can start and see network operations in one terminal and manage your project in another.